MamusIbebe/MamusIbebe/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on FEMA certification
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  SPLUNK environment
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 We learn everyday
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: ibebegoodluck@hotmail.com or kluvent070@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Always learning something interesting and keeping update -->
--->